hobosapiens/stockholm_weather/README.md

-# Weather app
+# Weather app with google-map photos of location
+(google API key required)

-A weather application written in Vue.js using the openweathermap API for weather forecasting and the Google Places API for getting photos of places.
+A weather application written in Vue.js using the OpenWeatherMap API for weather forecasting and the Google Places API for getting photos of places.